Exploring the Great Outdoors: The Benefits of Hiking with Your Dog

 Carry Essential Gear

 When hiking with your dog, it's important to carry essential gear to ensure their comfort and safety.
 Items such as a sturdy leash, a collapsible water bowl, poop bags, and a basic first aid kit are essential.
-Depending on the duration and difficulty of your hike, you may also need to pack additional items, such as extra water, a portable dog bed or mat, and high-energy snacks for your pup.
+Depending on the duration and difficulty of your hike, you may also need to pack additional items, such as extra water, a portable or mat, and high-energy snacks for your pup.

 Stay Hydrated